Jochem-W/LeagueConvert/README.md

 ## Set-up instructions for developing

 1. Clone the source code
-2. Install Visual Studio 2022 with at least the '.NET desktop development' workload and the optional 'Development tools for .NET' component (seperately installing the .NET 6.0 SDK is also an option)
+2. Install the .NET 6.0 SDK.
+I recommend installing Visual Studio 2022 with the '.NET desktop development' workload and the optional 'Development tools for .NET' component
 3. Optionally install Rider, which is in my opinion a much better IDE
 4. Open the .sln